 The type of implant fill does not appear to be a risk factor for BIA-ALCL

-This is a very rare disease – only 14 cases reported in UK up to March 2016 with a risk somewhere in the region of 1:10,000 to 1:30,000.
+This is a very rare disease – only 14 cases reported in the UK up to March 2016 with a risk somewhere in the region of 1:10,000 to 1:30,000.

 Removal of the breast implant along with the capsule (scar tissue) is curative in most cases.
 A small number of women have required radiotherapy or chemotherapy.

-You should monitor your breast implants and contact your doctor promptly if you notice pain, swelling or any changes in or around your breast implants.
+You should monitor your breast implants and contact your doctor promptly if you notice pain, swelling, or any changes in or around your breast implants.
 There is no reason to contact your doctor if you have no symptoms.